rp13g10/fell_finder/README.md

   * This can be downloaded [here](https://environment.data.gov.uk/survey)
   * After selecting the area to download, select 'LIDAR Composite DTM / 2022 / 1m'
 * Pip install this package and all of its requirements
+* Install redis `sudo dnf install redis` on Fedora and set it to run
+  * `sudo systemctl start redis` to run it once, or `sudo systemctl enable redis` to run it every time your computer boots
 * Run `ingestion.py` to process your extracts.
   * In my own testing, it takes ~1 hour to completely process the data for all of Hampshire
 * Once ingestion has completed, you can start the webapp in development mode